mausumidikpati/SolarMHDPolarVortex/README.md

-# Solar MHD Polar Vortex
+# Magnetohydrodynamics of Sun's Polar Region
 Data archive for publication